-- Penalty notices may only be issued in cases of unauthorised absence - The pupil must have at least 15 sessions (half days) unauthorised absence in the current and/or previous term - The school must have sent a formal warning to the parent - The school/academy/police or Attendance Improvement Officer considers that issuing a penalty notice could avoid further absence - Issuing a penalty notice does not conflict with any other legal action being taken - A maximum of two separate penalty notices will be issued to a parent within any twelve month period - Penalty notices will be issued for pupils of compulsory school age, up to the end of the spring term of year 11
+- Penalty notices may only be issued in cases of unauthorised absence - The pupil must have at least 15 sessions (half days) unauthorised absence in the current and/or previous term - The school must have sent a formal warning letter to each parent separately, addressed and on school headed paper.
+This must be sent by first class post. - The purpose of the warning letter is to give a parent the opportunity to prevent further unauthorised absence, so should be sent as soon as unauthorised absence occurs. - The formal warning letter must have been sent in the same term that the application for Penalty Notice is made. - The school/academy/police or Local Authority Attendance Officer considers that issuing a penalty notice could avoid further absence

-A penalty notice will not be issued in respect of a pupil who is looked after by the Local Authority without the prior agreement of the Central Attendance and Employment Support Team Manager on behalf of the County Lead for Attendance
+- Issuing a penalty notice does not conflict with any other legal action being taken - Separate notices are issued to each parent in respect of each child. - A maximum of two separate penalty notices will be issued to a parent within any twelve month period - Penalty notices will be issued for pupils of compulsory school age, up to the end of the autumn term of year 11 this is in order to ensure sufficient time to prosecute unpaid Notices - A penalty notice will not be issued in respect of a pupil who is looked after by the Local Authority without the prior agreement of the Attendance Team Manager on behalf of the County Lead for Attendance - Government guidance is clear that a Penalty Notice should not be issued unless the Local Authority is prepared to prosecute if it remains unpaid.
+The information contained in the application will form part of the evidence in any subsequent prosecution and therefore must be fully completed.
+If it is not, the Local Authority may decide not to issue the Notice.